BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 </div>

-The tradeoff that silent payments offer for all their benefits is a higher blockchain scanning requirement.
-This scanning process is more computation-intensive and time-consuming than the currently-popular BIP-32 wallets.
-Mobile wallet users are likely to face a noticeable delay in the scanning process since they cannot be online all the time.
+The tradeoff with silent payments for all their benefits is a higher blockchain scanning requirement.
+This scanning process is more computation-intensive and time-consuming than popular BIP-32 wallets/addresses.
+Mobile wallet users are likely to face a noticeable delay in the detecting payments once they come online.
 While the scanning is takes place, applications should show progress and estimated time to complete the scanning process.

 ## Backup & Recovery